 If you’re ready to lose weight, we suggest choosing a dietary supplement that was specifically designed to help you lose fat.
 A product that has ingredients that are backed with scientific studies.

-Among the best products we’ve seen this year is Leptigen.
+Among the best products we’ve seen this year is Dietspotlight Burn.
 The formula for this supplement is made of four key ingredients that have been documented in clinical studies to help spark fat loss and jump-start metabolism.
 We didn’t locate any negative user reviews during our research process.
 However, we did notice numerous glowing testimonials from satisfied dieters.

-The makers of Leptigen are so much confidence in their product they’re offering a Special Trial Offer, which we find extremely reassuring.
+The makers of Dietspotlight Burn are so much confidence in their product they’re offering a special trial offer, which we find extremely reassuring.

 Previous Digest It Review (Updated May 26, 2013):